vidavidorra/global-linters/README.md

 # global-linters

-Linter wrappers for globally installed linters.
+Linter wrapper for globally installed linters.

 ## Table of contents